aej2004/csc404BYOL/README.md

 ```
 have actors = find stars in "Sing 2"
 find movies starring actors
-have tomMovies = find movies where "tom hanks"find stars in tomMovies
+have tomMovies = find movies where "tom hanks"
  without "tom hanks"
 have lkActors = find stars in "The Lion King"
 find movies starring lkActors without "The Lion King"